Creative Careers Interviews

 "If you look beneath her face you could see it right there, if you took a minute to feel the energy you could see how ashamed she was."
 We can all learn to do that, and practice doing that, and helping each other.

 M: That's a skill I wish I would have had as a waitress, actually.
-(Laughing together) I wanted to talk to you a little about your new book.
-I've heard a lot of great things about your new book, Fabulous Friendship Festival.
-Can you tell us what inspired you to create this new work?
+(Laughing together) I wanted to talk to you a little about your book.
+I've heard a lot of great things about Fabulous Friendship Festival.
+Tell us what inspired you to create this work?

 It's about learning about what hurts and what works well, and how do we navigate all these places in friendship, and how do we navigate the friendship with ourselves?